teleprint-me/logger.c/README.md

 ### Logger Structure

-The core of the logging system is the `Logger` structure:
+The `Logger` structure is the core of the logging system, encapsulating all the necessary information for logging operations:

 ```c
 typedef struct Logger {